 Heat up your iron, lay a clean hand towel over the shamrock, and press the hot iron down onto the shamrock for 45 to 60 seconds.
 Gently peel up the plastic backing; if the shamrock comes up with it, put the iron back on for another 15 seconds or so.

 Once the shamrock is fully stuck, peel the plastic backing off, and you’re done!

 Quick, easy, and totally adorable!

-If you want to purchase a baby onesie for yourself, you can do so here in my Etsy shop!these awesome parties!
+If you want to purchase a baby onesie for yourself, you can do so here in my Etsy shop!I link up at these awesome parties!